yyachi/medusa_rest_client/README.md

 # gem package -- medusa_rest_client

-A series of Ruby interfaces to Medusa
+A series of Ruby interfaces to Medusa.

 # Description